dpfens/tzktPy/README.md

 ```

 ## Beta module
-The beta module is for API endpoints that may not be permanent fixtures of the tzktpy library.
+The beta module is for API endpoints that may not be permanent fixtures of the `tzktpy` library.
 Endpoints in the beta module may be renamed or removed from the beta module at any time, or may stop working.
-Endpoints that become stable will be moved to another module in tzktpy.
+Endpoints that become stable will be moved to another module in `tzktpy`.

 ## Contributions
 Contributions are welcome.
 Feel free to submit issues and pull requests.